mahya-beheshti/Django-store/README.md

 ## 🔑 Admin Access

-Create a superuser to access the Django admin panel:
+**Create a superuser to access the Django admin panel:**
+1. Run this command in your terminal (make sure you're in the project directory with manage.py):
     ```bash
     python manage.py createsuperuser
     ```